Articles by City & Category

 American Museum of Natural History Permanent Exhibits

-The American Museum of Natural History has an impressive number of permanent exhibits.
-The 21,000-pound blue whale suspended from the ceiling of the Milstein Family Hall of Ocean Life is always a favorite, as is the entire collection of dinosaur fossils—one of the largest in the world.
-"Lucy," one of the most complete skeletons of the early hominids, is a famous resident of the museum.
+The American Museum of Natural History has an impressive number of permanent exhibition galleries.
+The 21,000-pound blue whale suspended from the ceiling of the Milstein Family Hall of Ocean Life is always a favorite, as are the dinosaur fossils on the fourth floor, which displays specimens from the largest dinosaur fossil collection in the world.
+Two remarkable large-scale amethyst geodes in the newly renovated Allison and Roberto Mignone Halls of Gems and Minerals have become visitor favorites as well.

 Below are just a few of the exhibits that promise to leave a lasting impression.